Heat load Calculation ( Manually )

 INTRODUCTION OF COOLING LOAD CALCULATION

-When designing a heating, ventilating and air conditioning (HVAC) system, perhaps the first consideration that comes to mind is to select a system that is large enough to maintain the desired conditions inside the home at all times, even in the worst weather conditions.
+When designing a heating, ventilating and air conditioning (HVAC) system, is need to Calculation Heat load Calculation perhaps the first consideration that comes to mind is to select a system that is large enough to maintain the desired conditions inside the home at all times, even in the worst weather conditions.
 Can live in But sizing an HVAC system based on the worst weather on record is not practical because such a large system will have a higher initial cost, take up more space, and possibly have a higher operating cost because in this case the equipment will run at partial load most of the time and Thus at low efficiency.
 Air conditioner sizes are based on heat gain and/or loss in a building.

 INTERNAL COOLING LOAD & EXTERNAL COOLING LOAD